jumogehn/vimrc/README.md

 ## TODO
-- Setting of 'formatoptions' on .vimrc is highly hunted!
-Please share us!
 - Project specific settings in mkctags.sh and mkcscope.sh have to be seperated into project specific different files so that open scripts only contains common general settings

 ## References